Luohh5/Chain-of-Exemplar/README.md

 - Full-parameter finetuning
 - LoRA
 - Q-LoRA

+In addition to our checkpoints we provided, you can also conduct finetuning on [Qwen-VL-Chat-Int4](https://huggingface.co/Qwen/Qwen-VL-Chat)(our base model).

 ### Full-parameter finetuning
 Full-parameter parameter finetuning requires updating all parameters of LLM in the whole training process.
 In our experiments, frozening the parameters of ViT during the fine-tuning phase achieves better performance.
 To launch your training, run the following script: